gaelccc/pyRTX/manuscript/paper.md

 - *Lookup Table (LUT) Generation*: To enable efficient integration with OD software, pyRTX can pre-compute accelerations over a grid of incident directions.
 This feature supports spacecraft with articulating components (e.g., solar arrays), allowing users to generate comprehensive LUTs that map acceleration vectors to specific spacecraft orientations and strongly reduce computation time.

+# Acknowledgements

+Work by G.C. was supported by NASA under award No. 80GSFC24M0006.

+# References